Te Rata Bay (Hot Water Beach)

 Accommodation Near Here

 Situated in the western corner of Lake Tarawera.
 The hot spring trickles down a small stream and into the lake.
 As you can see in the picture, you may need to work at collecting large rocks and place them in a circle to keep the hot water in.
 Rather labour intensive and the sandflies are very annoying!
 Easiest access is by boat - just look for the steam!

-Only practical access is by boat from landing place, or catch the tourist ferry, head straight out then when you see Mt Tarawera in front of you go right to as far as you can go, its on the right hand side, has camping there as well at the doc camp, can also walk up to Mt Tarawera if your fit, good clean water for swimming and very hot water near the cliffs, very nice place.
+Tramp in along the Tarawera Trail (4-5 hours: 11km), or access by boat from landing place, or catch the tourist ferry, head straight out then when you see Mt Tarawera in front of you go right to as far as you can go, its on the right hand side, has camping there as well at the doc camp, can also walk up to Mt Tarawera if your fit, good clean water for swimming and very hot water near the cliffs, very nice place.
 [Bill Cox, Rotorua]

 Map showing location of Te Rata Bay (Hot Water Beach).

 Use the controls on the map to zoom in and out.